jackbenny/icinga2-cellcynt-sms-notification/README.md

 Place `cellsyntuser.sh` in */etc/icinga2/* and set the username and password to match your account at Cellsynt.

-Next you need to define the command in either *commands.conf* or by using Director.
+Next you need to define the commands in either *commands.conf* or by using Director.
 Below is an example of my own *commands.conf* for host notifications.